Book A Speaker

 The house built at the corner of 12th and Clay Streets in Richmond, Virginia, has a rich history as a private residence, Executive Mansion, military headquarters, school, and museum.
 Discover the transformations that have occurred since 1818 up to the present.

-Explore some of the more complex issues of the Civil War Era.
-What impact did African-American leaders have on the Abolition Movement?
-Why did the South decide to secede?
-Where did the country succeed in reuniting after four years of war, and where did it fail?
+Explore some of the complex issues of the Civil War Era related to politics.
+Learn the reasons why the South decided to secede and what impact African-American leaders had on the Abolition Movement.
+Discover where the country was successful in reuniting after four years of war and where it failed.

 Voices of abolition